Werrington dive-under: The dive-under

 In 2016 Network Rail submitted a Transport and Works Act Order (TWAO) to the Secretary of State for Transport to build either a flyover or a dive-under to avoid the fast lines north of Peterborough and allow passenger and freight trains to access all lines without affecting other faster services.
 In summer 2018 Chris Grayling approved the order after a public inquiry favoured the dive-under option in preference to the flyover.
 Initially costings were estimated to be in the region of £100 million, but the agreed cost on approval was £200 million.

 The project saw the construction of 3 km of new line which runs underneath the fast lines, culverting works on Marholm Brook, and the movement of the Stamford lines 25 m westwards over the culverted brook.
 This means that trains for the GN/GE line no longer need to cross the fast lines on the level, nor use the Up Fast line between Peterborough station and the junction.
 The project, coupled with other ECML improvement schemes (such as the four-tracking from Huntingdon to Woodwalton), improved capacity on the line through Peterborough by 33%, according to Network Rail.
 This equates to two extra train paths an hour in 2021, when the work was completed.
-This will in turn cut 21 minutes off the fastest King's Cross to Edinburgh Waverley service, and 13 minutes off the fastest King's Cross to Leeds service.
-It will also see an increase of 1,050 'Intercity' possible seats per hour on express trains through Peterborough.
+This will, in turn, cut 21 minutes off the fastest King's Cross to Edinburgh Waverley service, 13 minutes off the fastest King's Cross to Leeds service, and it will also see an increase of 1,050 'Intercity' possible seats per hour on express trains through Peterborough.